flatironinstitute/distcc_server/README.md

 To run the server, from any directory,
 ```
 module load slurm
-sbatch --export=ALL,HOST=$(hostname -i) --output=${HOME}/distcc_server_%j.log /path/to/distcc_server.sh
+sbatch --output=${HOME}/distcc_server_%j.log /path/to/distcc_server.sh
 ```

-The export argument is necessary to let `distccd` know what the local machine's IP address is and allow connections from it.
 The output argument is only strictly necessary when running the server from a path that isn't on the shared file system.
 Note that both of these arguments are trivially hardcoded into the server script itself to save yourself the annoying headache

 ```
 #SBATCH --output=/path/to/logs/distcc_server_%j.log